Salt Island in the British Virgin Islands

 The wreck of the Rhone

-The Wreck of RMS Rhone just off Salt Island is a very popular wreck dive.
-The Rhone sank on 29 October 1867 in a hurricane, killing 123 people.
+The Wreck of RMS Rhone, situated off the coast of Salt Island, is a highly sought-after wreck diving destination.
+The Rhone tragically sank on October 29, 1867, during a hurricane, resulting in the loss of 123 lives.

 Scroll to Top